plysytsya/template-mailer/README.md

 ## Description

-The template-mailer lets you fill variables in html-templates ans send the populated content via email.
+The template-mailer lets you fill variables in html-templates and send the populated content via email.
 It makes use of the jinja2 templating langauge ([Reference](https://jinja.palletsprojects.com/en/2.10.x/)).

 ## Usage